Bill

 AI Summary

-This bill clarifies that agricultural nonpoint sources, which are diffuse sources of pollution like runoff from farms, and agricultural storm water discharges and return flows from irrigated agriculture are exempt from Missouri's clean water permitting requirements.
-This means farmers generally won't need permits for these types of discharges unless they enter state waters and cause harm to public health, safety, welfare, or the environment.
-The bill defines these agricultural discharges to include storm water and snowmelt runoff, drainage, and infiltration from standard farming practices, encompassing activities like soil cultivation and the production of agricultural commodities and livestock.
-It also specifies that this exemption does not affect regulations concerning concentrated animal feeding operations.
+This bill clarifies that agricultural nonpoint sources, which are diffuse sources of pollution like runoff from farms, and agricultural storm water discharges, meaning water that runs off land after rain or snowmelt from farming activities, are exempt from Missouri's clean water permitting requirements.
+This exemption applies to return flows from irrigated agriculture, which is water that leaves land after being used for irrigation.
+These agricultural activities will not be considered unlawful unless they enter state waters and cause harm to public health, safety, or the environment.
+The bill defines agricultural storm water discharges and return flows broadly to include runoff, drainage, and infiltration from standard farming practices, including crop cultivation and livestock production.
+However, this exemption does not affect regulations concerning concentrated animal feeding operations (CAFOs), which are facilities where large numbers of animals are kept in confined areas.

 Committee Categories